jamillahrodriguez/jamillahrodriguez.github.io/_news/announcement_1.md

 ---

 Presentation at LSA 2024
-"Where word order and object marking intersect: Differential object marking in Copala Triqui" <\p>
+"Where word order and object marking intersect: Differential object marking in Copala Triqui" <br>
 With Lauren Clemens and Rebecca Tollan